MacAlex02/SUM205-2023/README.md

  A group of goldfish is called a "troubling."

  Termites chew through wood twice as quickly when they are exposed to rock music.

+# Built Heritage

+My chosen building Masjid Alhikmah is a mosque located on Nelson St.
+The building was designed by - Shahed Saleem and the project was carried out by DMA Architects